article | September 27, 2017

 The emerging practice cure: Use your sales force as instructors.
 Leverage Sales Managers and Sales Reps to do the teaching.
 They will have the context and real-life stories.
 This makes the content come alive.
 Hopefully, you’ve had these instructors piloting the materials before training day – a part of this emerging practice.

 Recommendation: Choose a team of Reps + Sales Managers, maybe even some sales directors/VPs.
 They should be assessed for training and storytelling capabilities.
 They don’t have to be perfect trainers.
 But, they’ll need to be able to hold an audience’s attention.
 Train the concepts to them in a train-the-trainer manner.
 After this, set them off on a pilot to use the concepts.

 The above described only 3 of the many ineffective sales training methods.
 Download a copy of SBI’s Top Sales Training Techniques Tool.
 It includes more detail on these 3.
 It also has 4 more bad methods – along with the way to correct them.

 Here’s a list of some other ways to kill sales training:

-The cures for these are available in the Top Training Techniques Tool.
-My colleague, John Kearney, wrote on some other emerging sales training practices.
+The cures for these are available in the Top Sales Training Techniques Tool.

 Don’t let out-of-date sales training methods waste money and sales force’ time.
 Learn and apply these emerging practices.